 There is a wide gulf between accusing someone of being conservative and of being racist.
 ASN makes a compelling argument that Bonin is a conservative; likewise with most of the other students in the doxxing posts.
 As for their purported racism, fascism, or white-supremacy, I leave it to the reader’s critical discretion, but I am, on the whole, unconvinced.
-I am convinced, however, that ASN’s exercise of speech is not violence nor even harassment and that telling first-years there is a “Conspiracy to Deprive (them) of their Civil Rights” is likely to have a far worse chilling effect on speech than does a cliched tweet by some birkenstock would-be sandalistas.
+I am convinced, however, that ASN’s exercise of speech is not violence nor even harassment and that telling first-years there is a “Conspiracy to Deprive (them) of their Civil Rights” is likely to have a far worse chilling effect on speech than does a cliched tweet by some birkenstockalistas.

 Is this Controversy Representative of UT’s Free Speech Experience?

-The first fact about free speech on UT’s campus, particularly political speech, that students should grasp is how few people care at all about this stuff.
+The first fact about free speech on UT’s campus, particularly political speech, which students should grasp is how few people care at all about this stuff.
 The number of students actively participating in the kind of political debate that might precipitate a doxxing is vanishingly small.
 As Bryan Caplan aptly puts it, “(t)he vast majority of college students arrive as philistines and leave as philistines.”

 The folkloric paradigm of student participation is that of the Kavanaugh protesters, the administration sit-inners, and the Israeli block partiers; a more accurate paradigm is the student walking past these events on Speedway, miffed at having to take a detour, but with her anger tempered by the extra few minutes of Pod Save America she can now enjoy through her airpods.